canecomext/cog/WARP.md

 | Internal field | `"exposed": "hidden"` | Completely hidden from REST layer |
 | Normal field | omit `exposed` | Visible in all operations (default) |

+**Included Relationships:** Field exposure is properly enforced for included child objects.
+When using `?include=department,assignmentList`, each included entity's hidden/create-only fields are stripped according to its own exposure rules.

 **OpenAPI Impact:**
 - `{Model}` schema: Fields with `"hidden"` or `"create"` are excluded
 - `{Model}Input` schema: Fields with `"hidden"` are excluded